 After you finish building your pie, you’ll need to decide which kind of investment account you want.
-As long as you’re a U.S. resident with a current domestic address, you can select from a number of IRAs and brokerage accounts.
+As long as you’re a U.S. resident with a current domestic address, you can select from several IRAs and brokerage accounts.

 When you are finally ready to complete your account, you must provide some personal information, such as your Social Security number and birthdate.
 Financial institutions are required to gather this information as part of the USA Patriot Act.

 Because of Securities and Exchange Commission rules, you will also be asked some additional questions about your income and assets.
-All the questions asked by M1 Finance are required by the Patriot Act or SEC rules—you won’t be asked anything more than what’s required by law.
+The Patriot Act or SEC rules require all the questions asked by M1 Finance—you won’t be asked anything more than what’s required by law.

-Finally, you will fund your M1 Finance account.
+Finally, you’ll fund your account.
 You can do this by linking your M1 Finance account to your bank account.
 This is done via a third-party tool that ensures the encryption of your login credentials and account information.

-You can then directly transfer funds in and out of your M1 Finance account by linking your bank
+You can then directly transfer funds in and out of your account by linking your bank.

 M1 Finance = More Liquidity

 One of the perks of using M1 Finance instead of other investment platforms is the fact that assets managed by the platform tend to be more liquid, which makes for quicker processing times when it comes to transfers.

 Typically, the funds you transfer through M1 Finance are available in one business day.

 To start your investment account, you will need to add a minimum of $100 to it.
 Because M1 Finance uses fractional shares, the application can purchase stocks and bonds in the exact proportions that you specified when you initially built your investment pie.